briandconnelly/ggplot2bdc/README.md

 ## theme_bdc_simple

 `theme_bdc_simple` is a classic theme that displays plot axes as solid black lines on a white background.
+This theme is probably best suited to single-panel plots.

 ```r